-Do you have one of the 10 best credit cards of 2021?
+Do you have one of the 10 best credit cards of March 2021? - CNN Underscored

 Sign-up bonus: Earn 60,000 bonus miles after spending $3,000 on purchases in the first three months after opening the account.

-What we like about the Capital One Venture: With coronavirus vaccines on the way, you might be starting to think about travel in 2021.
+What we like about the Capital One Venture: With coronavirus vaccines being distributed around the world, you might be starting to think about travel in 2021.
 And that means you might want a credit card that earns travel rewards you can use to take a sorely-needed vacation when the current worldwide crisis has ebbed.

 But what kind of rewards should you earn?
 Easy-to-redeem fixed-value miles, or flexible miles that can be used for more complicated advanced redemptions that get more value?